All-Hands-AI/OpenHands/tests/integration/README.md

 ```
 Note that this will make several calls to your LLM_MODEL, potentially costing money!
 If you don't want
 to cover the cost, ask one of the maintainers to regenerate for you.
-You might also be able to fix the tests by hand
+You might also be able to fix the tests by hand.

 ## Write a new Integration Test